mchad1/fio-parser/README.md

 # fio-parser
 This repository contains code used to parse fio normal output (as in non json)

-% fio-parser -d <directory containing fio output files>

- If -d is not specified, the current directory is assumed
+usage: fio-parser.py [-h] [--directory DIRECTORY]

+optional arguments:
+  -h, --help            show this help message and exit --directory DIRECTORY, -d DIRECTORY
+                        Specify the directory with fio output files to parse.
+                        If none if provided, ./ is used